1921 All-Star Game: Players, Crowd Honor Chapman Before American League Earns Decisive Win

-CLEVELAND, July 16.—A stirring tribute to the memory of Cleveland Indians shortstop Ray Chapman, the popular player felled by a Carl Mays pitch last August, was the highlight of today’s All-Star contest between the National and American Leagues at Dunn Field.
-While both teams performed admirably and put on a rousing show for the fans, the affair will be remembered for its emotional pregame homage to Chapman, who died tragically on August 17 of last year.
+CLEVELAND, July 16.—A stirring tribute to the memory of Cleveland Indians shortstop Ray Chapman, the popular player felled by a Carl Mays pitch last August, was the highlight of today’s All-Star contest between the National and American Leagues at Dunn Field, which ended in a 10-to-8 victory for the juniors that was not as close as the score indicates.
+While both teams performed admirably and put on a rousing show for the fans, the affair will be better remembered for its emotional pregame homage to Chapman, who died tragically on August 17 of last year.

 Only a handful knew what was coming as Cleveland manager and center fielder Tris Speaker, one of Chappie’s best friends, played his cards close to his vest.
 He let the players and coaches from both teams in on it, as well as umpires, magnates and other officials, but the overflow crowd knew nothing of the tribute until it actually happened.

 When the American Leaguers took the field for the first time they did so without the accompaniment by a shortstop, leaving the position momentarily vacant.
 The crowd let out a roar for the team followed by a palpable buzz as they wondered what was going on.
 Each member of the junior circuit squad then removed his cap, faced the area where Chapman once dominated and bowed their heads in silence.
 The National League players lined up in front of their dugout, caps removed and heads bowed in silence.
 The crowd, quickly realizing what was happening, followed suit and the park fell silent.